substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 Self::deposit_event(Event::Success(var_time, var_day));
 ```

-In order to use events inside our pallet, we need to have the `Event` type declared inside our pallet's configuration trait, `Config`.
-Additionally &mdash; just as
+In order to use events inside our pallet, we need to define a new associated type `Event` inside our
-when adding any type to our pallet's `Config` trait &mdash; we need to let our runtime know about it.
+pallet's configuration trait `Config`.
+Additionally &mdash; just as when adding any type to our
+pallet's `Config` trait &mdash; we also need to define it in our runtime `/runtime/src/lib.rs`.

-This pattern is the same as when
+This pattern is the same as when we added the `KittyRandomness` type in [Part II of this tutorial](/docs/Tutorials/Kitties/Part%201/create-kitties#3-implement-on-chain-randomness)
-we added the `KittyRandomness` type in [Part II of this tutorial](/docs/Tutorials/Kitties/Part%201/create-kitties#3-implement-on-chain-randomness) and has already been included from the initial scaffolding of our codebase:
+and has already been included from the initial scaffolding of our codebase:

 ```rust
   /// Configure the pallet by specifying the parameters and types it depends on.